 6. Dublin

 Dublin also has some remarkable public libraries – including Trinity College’s vaulted Long Room and Marsh’s Library, which has been preserved for 300 years.
-However, for an especially authentic experience, why not enjoy a whisky or Guiness at historic watering holes like Toner’s and Davy Byrne’s, where legends like Joyce and W.B.
+However, for an especially authentic experience, why not enjoy a whisky or Guinness at historic watering holes like Toner’s and Davy Byrne’s, where legends like Joyce and W.B.
 Yeats hung out?
 There’s even a literary pub crawl you can sign up for.

 Pre-trip reading ideas: